-2.7.11 Sydney Park residential edge Nassau Lane (Private) ay Stree
+2.7.11 Sydney Park residential edge

 This locality is situated on the northern side of Sydney Park and bound by Sydney Park Road, Coulson/Huntley Street and the Airport/East Hills Rail line.

 The Sydney Park Residential precinct is to continue to be a high density residential area focused and edging Sydney Park, providing district and regional views from Sydney Park toward the City Skyline, the Erskineville basin and other important local landmarks.